 UMR ECOSYS - Ecologie fonctionnelle et écotoxicologie des agroécosystèmes

 The Ecotox team gathers different disciplines belonging to environmental sciences: pedology, physico-chemistry, microbial ecology, biogeochemistry, biology and ecology.
 Before joining ECOSYS in 2015, it was created in 2006 as a research unit named Pessac for “Physicochemistry and Ecostoxicology of Contaminated SoilS of Agrosystems” by merging the Soil Science unit from Versailles (Environment and Agronomy INRAE division) and the “Xénobiotiques et Environnement” team from the “Phytopharmacie et Médiateurs Chimiques” unit (Plant Health and Environment INRAE division).
 The team rules the technical plateaux of ECOSYS in inorganic analytical chemistry and the soil fauna breeding in biology, the long-term field experiment “42 parcelles” located in Versailles since 1936 (Fig. 17), and hosts the platform Biochem-Env also opened for external use (ANAEE-France project) (Appendix 2).
-The research activities of the Ecotox team are part of the master plans of the EA and SPE divisions.
+The research activities of the Ecotox team are part of the master plans of the AgroEcoSystem and SPE divisions.
 Its issue is threefold: evaluate the toxicity of contaminants for soil living organisms, evaluate and prevent the risks of contaminants for the environment, and evaluate the sustainability of soil ecosystems to maintain their functions under anthropic pressures.

 Studies are focused on soils of agroecosystems taking into account the contaminant inputs originating either from land management or surrounding human activities.
 Indeed, the short or long-term impacts of anthropic activities modify the composition and properties of soils, thus the dynamics and localization of contaminants and then the exposition of organisms.